 - Arlington County residents should contact the Arlington Agency on Aging directly to arrange door-to-door transportation through S.T.A.R.
 Costs vary, but are usually minimal.

 Is there a cost associated with the Day Center?

 Yes.
 Depending on your loved one's stage of dementia and how many days per week they attend our Day Center, the program fees vary.
 Take a look at our current fees.

 Will Health Insurance cover the cost of the Day Center?

 Most health insurance programs will NOT cover adult day care expenses; however, some long-term care insurance companies will.

 Medicare will not cover adult day care services, and currently we are not accepting any Medicaid spots.
 If you cannot afford the cost, please contact us for more information on our Financial Assistance Fund.

 What if I cannot afford the cost?

-We have a scholarship fund for which families in need may apply.
+We have a Financial Assistance Fund for which families in need may apply.
 Funds may cover all or a portion of the daily fee, based on need.
-Please contact us for more information or to obtain a scholarship application.
+Please contact us for more information or to obtain a financial assistance application.

 Do you have any other locations?